EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 ### Protecting the Response ### {#sssec-protect-response}

-A listener endpoint that has received a multicast request message MAY reply with a secure unicast response message, which is protected as described in Section 6.4 of {{I-D.ietf-core-object-security}}, with the following modifications:
+A listener endpoint that has received a multicast request message MAY reply with a secure unicast response message, which is protected as described in Section 8.3 of {{I-D.ietf-core-object-security}}, with the following modifications:

 1. The listener endpoint considers the Transaction Identifier (Tid) as defined in {{sec-context}} of this specification.

-2. The listener endpoint computes the COSE object as defined in {{ssec-cose-object}} of this specification.
+2. The listener endpoint computes the COSE object as defined in {{sec-cose-object}} of this specification.

 ### Verifying the Response ### {#ssec-verify-response}

-Upon receiving a secure unicast response message, a multicaster endpoint proceeds as described in Section 6.5 of {{I-D.ietf-core-object-security}}, with the following modifications:
+Upon receiving a secure unicast response message, a multicaster endpoint proceeds as described in Section 8.4 of {{I-D.ietf-core-object-security}}, with the following modifications:

 1. The multicaster endpoint considers the Security Context identified by the Token of the received response message.